 Then, go toto create additional pricelists.
 You can also choose to have a pricelist available only on a specific website.

 Leaving the field empty means that you make it work in all websites if Selectable is selected.
 Otherwise, it makes it only available for backend operations of Sales and Point of Sale applications.

-By default, published payment acquirers and delivery methods are deployed in all websites.
-You could already use specific payment acquirers per country using Geo IP by defining countries in their configuration.
+By default, published payment providers and delivery methods are deployed in all websites.
+You could already use specific payment providers per country using Geo IP by defining countries in their configuration.
 Now you can also do it per website by filling in the Website field.